gbdev/pandocs/src/SGB_Command_Packet.md

 ## Transferring Bits

-A command packet transfer must be initiated by setting both P14 and P15 to LOW, this will reset and start the SNES packet receiving program.
+A command packet transfer must be initiated by setting both P14 and P15 to LOW; this will reset and start the ICD2 packet receiving circuit.
 Data is then transferred (LSB first), setting P14=LOW will indicate a "0" bit, and setting P15=LOW will indicate a "1" bit.
 For example: